 When spooling a baitcaster you can either start with just the reel itself or by setting up with the rod too.
 If you want to setup your reel and rod at the same time start by threading your line through your rod’s line guide on the tip and through all the others until you get to the last down by your reel.
 Make sure your line goes straight down and isn’t wrapped around your rod anywhere.

 Once your through your rod guides or if your just spooling your reel start by threading your line through your reel’s line guide.
 The line guide will ensure your fishing line goes on evenly which will allow your reel to hold more line and prevent backlash when fishing.

 Next you will need to connect your line to the spool.

 The easiest way to connect your line to a baitcaster is by tying an arbor knot.
 The arbot knot allows you to have more room and tie further away from the spool.
 Once your done tying it will pull into the spool as you tighten the knot.

 With fluoro or mono line you can tie directly around the spool.
 Both of these lines dig in and tighten on themselves which prevents them from slipping.

 If your baitcaster has holes in the spool you can also tie through that.
 Going this route will guarantee your line won’t slip on the spool.

 Connecting Braid to Baitcaster to Spool

 Braided line is a little different than fluoro or mono in that it doesn’t grip down on itself.
-This means you can’t braid tie directly around the spool.
-If you do it will eventually slip and create a mess of your line.
-With braid you have two options when spooling:
+This means you can’t braid tie directly around the spool like with mono or fluoro.
+If you do, it will eventually slip and create a mess of your line.

 By tying on mono first you will get a strong grip that will tighten on itself and prevent any slipping.
 You can use as little as 20 yards or use more if you want to save some money and use less braid.